RambIing/urlValues/README.md

 ```
 # Notice

 This package is meant to be lightweight, so its missing parts of net/url.
-This is only intended to add and encode values, and I used it for http requests with application/x-www-form-urlencoded
+This is only intended to add and encode values.

 # Copyright
 This code uses parts of net/url code, and with BSD license, I must include the copyright below.